AntonyGarand/Vim/README.md

 # My vim folder for Windows

-My own vimrc for windows.
+My personnal vim for windows.
 This vim is 64 bit and requires 64 bit tools.(ex: python)

 ## Plugins